YaleUniversity/ad_management/README.md

 ### Examples

-Example code is contained in the `example` folder.
+Example code is contained in the `examples` folder.
 Each file illustrates basic usage.

 Before executing, it is required that you create a configuration YAML file to contain AD credentials and connection information used to create an AD ldap binding.
 The path to this file must be specified as a parameter to the `.configure_from` method.